 The 9x9 eligibility policy applies to California residents only, and while UC has maintained its commitment to admitting all eligible California residents under the Master Plan, campuses have expanded their recruitment of full-tuition-paying domestic and international nonresidents following a budget crisis that saw UC's state funding fall by nearly \$1 billion.
-Figure 5 indicates the number of domestic (international) nonresident applicants between 2015 and 2018 has largely remained constant.
-Domestic nonresident enrollees decreased in 2018, down 89 from 2017, while international nonresident enrollees increased by 311 over 2017.
-In 2018, nonresidents comprised 21.3% of all freshman enrollees, up from 14.6% in 2012.
+Figure 5 indicates the number of nonresident freshman applicants between 2016 and 2019 has increased.
+Domestic nonresident enrollees increased in 2019, up 19 students from 2018, while international nonresident enrollees decreased by 338 from 2018.
+In 2019, nonresidents comprised 20.9% of all freshman enrollees.